-- Duration of game is fifty minutes and is played in 2 twenty-five-minute halves with substitutions allowed approximately 12 ½ minutes into each half.
+- Duration of game is fifty minutes and is played in 2 twenty-five-minute halves with a 5 minute half time.
+Substitutions are allowed approximately 12 ½ minutes into each half.
 This substitution time is informally called the “quarter break” or “substitution break.”
 Referees should signal for substitutions during a normal stoppage in play at approximately 12.5 minutes into the half.
 In order to avoid interrupting play at inappropriate times, substitutions should occur at a normal stoppage such as a throw-in, goal kick, corner kick, free kick, etc. These stoppages seldom occur at exactly the midpoint of the half, so the referee will begin looking for a suitable stoppage during the period one minute before to one minute after the midpoint of the half.
 Be aware that the game clock does not stop during substitution breaks.
 Coaches should keep their players on the pitch and be prepared in advance to make substitutions quickly and efficiently.
-While it is fine for players to get a drink during substitution breaks, this is not half-time: snacks should not be handed out at this time.
-The half-time break is 5-10 minutes.
+While players may get a drink during substitution breaks, this is not half-time: snacks should not be handed out at this time.
 Due to lack of substitutes or hot weather, the referees may use their discretion to allow for a short break at any time during the game for players to get a drink.

-- Heading the ball: Deliberate heading of the ball is banned for all players in this division in both practices and games.
-In a match, an indirect free kick will be awarded to the opposing team if a player deliberately touches the ball with his/her head during a game.
-The indirect free kick is to be taken from the place where the player touched the ball with his/her head.
+- Heading the ball: Deliberate heading of the ball is not allowed for all players in this division in both practices and games.
+In a match, an indirect free kick will be awarded to the opposing team if a player deliberately touches the ball with his/her head.
+The free kick is to be taken from the place where the player touched the ball with his/her head.
+Before the restart, check the player for signs of concussion.
+If the player did not intentionally head the ball, the referee may allow play to continue unless he/she is concerned about the safety of the player.
+In that case, the referee should stop play, check the player, and restart with a dropped ball.

 - Throw-Ins: Second chances are not given for improper throw-ins for 10U and older players.
 An improper throw-in results in a throw-in for the opposing team.
 The referee must judge if indeed the throw-in violated the spirit of the Throw-in Law or if the violation was trifling and not worthy of stopping play.
 Keep the game moving and minimize unnecessary interruptions.

-- Distance from Ball: Players need to stand back approximately 10 yards from the ball being kicked (for free kicks, goal kicks, kick-offs, etc.) to give the kicker room to kick the ball without it immediately hitting an opponent.
+- Distance from Ball: Players need to stand back 8 yards from the ball being kicked (for free kicks, goal kicks, kick-offs, etc.) to give the kicker room to kick the ball.

 Referees should briefly explain any infringements to ALL the players and help players with instructions.
 They are the teachers on the field – and should encourage proper play and sporting behavior.
 Every effort should be made to keep the game moving and free from stoppages for doubtful infractions.
 Let them play and enjoy.

-Referees must be registered AYSO volunteers (meaning completion of safe haven and eAYSO volunteer background check) & Certified with Basic Referee Training or higher (see How to Become an SM AYSO Referee on the Referee section of our website.)
+Referees must be registered AYSO volunteers (meaning completion of Safe Haven, eAYSO volunteer background check, and CDC Concussion Awareness) and certified with Basic Referee Training or higher.
+(See How to Become an SM AYSO Referee on the Referee section of our website.)

 Referees in 10U do not referee their own children’s game.
 Instead, referees schedule themselves for other games in this division.
 The recommended procedure is as follows:

 All teams must earn at least 15 referee points during the season to qualify for the playoffs.
-Referee points may be earned by refereeing games for which they are qualified in the 9U, 10U, 12U, 14U, and Upper divisions, by performing referee administration work, or by attending referee courses.
+Referee points may be earned by refereeing games for which they are qualified in the 10U, 12U, 14U divisions, by performing referee administration work, or by attending referee courses.
+More details are available on the Region 20 website, under the Referees Points tab.

-Coaches shall utilize positive coaching skills (avoid constant coaching, no yelling at players), stay within the designated technical area (coach’s box—no more than 8 yards on either side of the midfield line), show respectful attitude toward the referees and HAVE FUN!
+Coaches shall use positive coaching skills (avoid constant coaching, no yelling at players), stay within the designated technical area (coach’s box—no more than 8 yards on either side of the half-way line), show respectful attitude toward the referees.
+The coaches are ultimately responsible for their sidelines’ behavior (the coaching staff, the team players, and spectators).
+And HAVE FUN!

 You have your field for your specified slot only.
 If you start late, or take a long half-time break, please make-up that time somehow so you still end on time as a courtesy to all the parents who have games after you.
 As the official timekeepers, this is the Referee’s responsibility.
 However, if the Referee feels s/he has too much going on to keep track of time, select someone to be the timekeeper.